-David Ledet represents international corporations, global energy companies, financial institutions, and health care providers in complex commercial disputes and insurance coverage matters.
-He is also a member of the Firm's autonomous vehicle team and has dedicated significant time to pro bono efforts, particularly in the immigration and civil rights arenas.
+David Ledet is a litigator whose primary practice includes representing clients in complex commercial disputes and insurance coverage matters.
+He is also a member of the Firm's autonomous vehicle team, represents sports franchises in arbitration proceedings, and has dedicated significant time to pro bono efforts, particularly in the immigration and civil rights arenas.

-Prior to law school, David worked for five years as a management consultant for federal, state, and local government clients.
-He was a Fellow in the Coro Fellows Program in Public Affairs (2006), a Jeannette K. Watson Fellow (2005), and a Presidential Fellow for the Center for the Study of the Presidency (2004).
+Prior to joining Jones Day, David worked for five years as a management consultant for federal, state, and local government clients.
+He was a Fellow in the Coro Fellows Program in Public Affairs, a Jeannette K. Watson Fellow, and a Presidential Fellow for the Center for the Study of the Presidency.
 At Long Island University, David was an ESPN Academic All-American, Men's Soccer, Division 1, First Team.